cheap-glitch/google-keep-to-clipboard/README.md

 Once the extension is installed, simply head to the Google Keep page and hover on the bottom of a note to make the toolbar appear.
 Click on the three little dots to open a contextual menu.
-You should see a new option at the bottom, titled *Copy to clipboard as…*.
-Hover on it to make a submenu appear.
+You should see a new option at the bottom, titled *Copy to clipboard as…* Hover on it to make a submenu appear.

 Click on a formatting option, and that's it!
 You can now paste the contents of the note anywhere.